Postmodern architect Michael Graves dies at 80

 Graves started teaching at Princeton University in 1962 and founded the firm Michael Graves & Associates in Princeton, N.J., in 1964.
 He was paralyzed from the waist down in 2003 after a spinal cord infection, according to the newspaper.
 In the 1970s, Graves was associated with the New York Five, a group of architects who made their mark on modernism in the 1970s.

-In South Florida, he designed 1500 Ocean Drive in Miami Beach and owned a condo in the building.
 In New York City, he worked on the Impala Building, Averne East, 425 Fifth Avenue, Columbia University School of Nursing and the French Institute/Alliance Francaise Library.

 In the 1980s, Graves proposed an expansion of the Whitney Museum of American Art, which never materialized.